Soap Flakes & Cloth Nappies

 Sunday, 14 July 2013

 We sometimes get asked about soap flakes and natural soaps for washing nappies.
 Pure soap flakes, rather than detergent, give a much softer feel to nappies and wraps.
 They are particularly useful when washing wool wraps, because they retain the wool fat.
-Soap flakes can certainly be used but they WILL affect absorbency so you must bear the following in mind:
+Where it's certainly possible to use soap flakes, we frequently find that they just don't give a thorough enough clean for cloth nappies, which may lead to problems with skin sensitivity and lowered absorbency.
+It is also against some brands' warranties.
+If you decide to use soap flakes to wash your cloth nappies, bear the following in mind:

 Effect on absorbency